PedroMarianoAlmeida/offical-turbo-v1/README.md

   - [ ] Create a Step Progress UI (Put in new-image/layout)
   - [ ] Add Default padding (at least on forms)
   - [ ] Add max width on forms (and centralize?)
+- [ ] Improve the Reference artwork - It is not clear that it is a link, and the google result is not useful
+  - Query
+  - Style
 - [ ] Upgrade Step 2 Form
   - [ ] Add size select - Fix on form and on generateImage
   - [ ] Add the Step 1 text as remainder